Technical Definitions

 - Easy timed programming override schedule.

-- Simplified vacation schedule.
+- It simplified my vacation schedule.

 - Day-at-a-glance programming for simplified ease of use.